Gods' Games We Play

 Gods' Games We Play (神はに飢えている。, Kami wa Gēmu ni Ueteiru) is a Japanese light novel series written by Kei Sazane and illustrated by Toiro Tomose.
-It began serialization online in September 2020 on Kadokawa's user-generated novel publishing website Kakuyomu.
-It was later published by Media Factory with six volumes since January 2021 under their MF Bunko J imprint.
+It began serialization online in September 2020 on Kadokawa's user-generated novel publishing website, Kakuyomu.
+It was later published by Media Factory, with nine volumes under the MF Bunko J imprint since January 2021.
 A manga adaptation with art by Kapiko Toriumi has been serialized in Media Factory's seinen manga magazine Monthly Comic Alive since August 2021.
-It has been collected in a single tankōbon volume.
-An anime television series adaptation by Liden Films has been announced.
+It has been collected five tankōbon volumes.
+An anime television series adaptation produced by Liden Films aired from April to June 2024.

+Premise

+"Play of the Gods" is the battle of wits created by gods who grow bored and have too much free time.
+The people who have received Arise, a special power, are known as Apostles, and they are allowed to compete in the "Play of the Gods", if they can achieve ten victories, they will be granted a wish.
+However, there has yet to be a victor.
+Leoleshea, a former Goddess, awakes from a long slumber and declares, "Bring forth the person who is the best in this era!"
+Fay, a human who is currently undefeated, has achieved three straight victories in the game, and who is expected to be the "best rookie in recent years", is nominated.
+He decides to team up with Leoleshea and take on the "Play of the Gods".
+Thus, the battle of wits between Fay and Leoleshea begins.